vonsim/vonsim/CONTRIBUTING.md

 Interesting bits of the simulator:

 - `program.ts` has `loadProgram`, which load the program return by the compiler into the simulator;
-- `runner.ts` has the event loop which executes each instruction;
+- `execute.ts` has the logic behind each instruction;
 - `devices/*` has each one of the devices.

-There is more info about the how each instruction is executed inside `runner.ts`.

 ### The UI

 Given the abstractions made before, this is the "dumb" part of the app.
 Here you'll find, mostly, [**React**](https://reactjs.org/) components.
 If you want to make any change that involves anything visual, you should know the basics of React, hooks and JSX.

+Here, the connection to the simulator is made via two ways.

-These components can listen to changes in the simulator state by calling `useSimulator`.
+- One is the `useSimulator` hook: components can use it to listen to changes of state (e.g. register values, LEDs on/off).
+- The other is `src/ui/runner.ts`, which makes the simulator _alive_ — it has control over the clocks an execution cycles.
+It's here and not inside `simulator` because it mostly handles interactions with the user.

 Furthermore, for the styles we use [**Tailwind CSS**](https://tailwindcss.com/), a utility-first CSS framework.
 It's similar to doing inline CSS, but not quite.
 [Here is a good reading](https://tailwindcss.com/docs/utility-first) in case you've never used Tailwind.